launchcodedev/router/README.md

 and `create` the router yourself with a mocked up database.

 ### Prefix
 Prefixes get applied to all actions in a router.
-That means `prefix: '/auth'` puts all your actions after that path prefix.
+That means `prefix: '/auth'` puts all your actions within that path prefix.
 You can forgo this and specify absolute paths in your actions if you want.

 ```typescript